Merck Manual

 • Prolonged obstruction can cause bowel ischemia, infarction, and perforation.

-• Use nasogastric suction and IV fluids prior to surgical repair.
+• Use nasogastric suction and IV fluids before surgical repair.

 • Consider a trial of nasogastric suction rather than immediate surgery for patients with recurrent obstruction due to adhesions.